wletsou/Potentials/README.md

 PotentialField8(2,'steps',5,'npoints',1000,'step_size',1e-3,'save',true)
 ```

-and a plot of the series of three-dimensional suraces for decreasing values of the inter-state separation distance c (**Figure 4**) was generated using
+and a plot of the series of three-dimensional surfaces for decreasing values of the inter-state separation distance c (**Figure 4**) was generated using:

 ```
 PotentialField11(3,1,'steps',100,'npoints',3000,'step_size',1e-3,'save',true)